Louise Shadduck: Writing and later years

 Shadduck continued to write articles for various Idaho newspapers and publications.
 In 1966 she was president of Idaho Press Women.
-From 1971 to 1973 she was president of the National Federation of Press Women and spoke in Israel at the World Association of Women Journalists in a program which also included Israeli Prime Minister Golda Meir.
+From 1971 to 1973 she was president of the National Federation of Press Women and spoke in the State of Israel at the World Association of Women Journalists in a program which also included Prime Minister of Israel, Golda Meir (1898–1978, served 1969–1974).

-In May 2008, Idaho Lieutenant Governor Jim Risch named her his North Idaho campaign for his campaign to replace Senator Larry Craig.
+In May 2008, then Idaho Lieutenant Governor, Jim Risch named her his North Idaho panhandle campaign for his campaign to replace incumbent U.S. Senator Larry Craig.

 Shadduck wrote five books, Idaho Sheep King, Doctors with Buggies, Snowshoes and Planes, At the Edge of the Ice, Rodeo Idaho, and Idaho Rodeo!
-Her final book, about Victor Dessert and titled The House that Victor Built, was published posthumously and had a publisher's proof version brought to her deathbed in 2008.
+Her final book, about Victor Dessert and titled The House that Victor Built, was published posthumously and fortunately had a publisher's proof version to look over and scan brought to her deathbed at age 92 in 2008.

 An amateur artist, she promoted the arts throughout her life.
 Shadduck had a reputation for never forgetting a name or a person's story.
 She enjoyed mentoring young people beginning their studies or careers, and her personal friendships are cited as a source of her political influence in Idaho's history.
 She remained active with full-time speaking engagements until within several months of her death at the age of 92.

 Personal life

 Shadduck never married, with her great-niece stating in an interview that "it was because no man could keep up with her."
-In 2005, she organized a family expedition to Enterprise, Oregon and Joseph, Oregon, where her great-grandfather had led a wagon expedition along the Oregon Trail.
+In 2005, she organized a family expedition to Enterprise, Oregon and Joseph, Oregon, where her great-grandfather had led a wagon train expedition along the historic Oregon Trail in the mid-19th century.
 She died in Coeur d'Alene after a long illness.
+An obituary noted her passing published in the Los Angeles Times of Los Angeles, California.
 Upon her death in 2008, she was survived by ten nieces and nephews.